 Elvis releases his self-titled debut album, which becomes the first rock 'n' roll album to top the Billboard charts.

 Make a pilgrimage to Graceland

 Elvis loved his estate in Memphis, Graceland, and after his passing made sure it would be open to his fans.
 You'll likely have company — more than 650,000 people tour Graceland each year, but what better way to celebrate the King of Rock 'n' Roll's birthday than at his place?

 Hire an Elvis impersonator

 No American singer has as many impersonators as Elvis.
 Throw a birthday party for Elvis and hire a local impersonator to entertain your guests.
 Serve Elvis's favorite sandwich, a concoction with peanut butter, bananas, and bacon.
 Yum!

 Buy some Elvis classics

 Elvis recorded hundreds of songs, so pick up some of his music or stream it on your favorite online music service.
-You'll likely find a channel dedicated to Elvis's music on Spotify or Pandora, so spend the day enjoying some of the King's rock, rockabilly, or country recordings.
+You'll likely find a channel dedicated to Elvis's music on Spotify or Pandora, so spend the day enjoying some of the King's rock, rockabilly, gospel, or country recordings.

 Elvis's Five Best Films: He Made Some Bad Ones, But Some Good Ones Too